ikiranis/node-vue-docker/readme.md

 docker-compose build
 ``

-- Run to create the container
+- Run to create the container and login to terminal

 ``
 docker-compose run --rm --service-ports nod_dev_env